SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageTour.rst

 to make it easy to convert your own classes or structures into strings, either by constructing a ``String`` explicitly:

-.. testcode:: extensions
+.. testcode:: protocols_and_extensions

     (swift) String(pt)
     // String = "{4.0, 5.0}"

 or implicitly with Swift's interpolation syntax:

-.. testcode:: extensions
+.. testcode:: protocols_and_extensions

     (swift) println("The point is \(pt)")
     The point is {4.0, 5.0}

 You can also use an extension to add protocol conformance to an existing class or structure:

-.. testcode:: extensions
+.. testcode:: protocols_and_extensions

     (swift) extension Point : HitTestable {
                 func containsPoint(point : Point) -> Bool {